 Permission for field trips is requested on the information form completed by parents annually.
 When these forms are signed and returned, they authorize the student's participation in all school-sanctioned field trips.
 Requests for transportation expenses and other details regarding field trips will be sent by the teacher planning the trip.
 It is A. E. Phillips school policy that siblings may not accompany classes on field trips.
+There should be at least one adult with a cell phone in each vehicle used to transport students.
+The phone number should be on file in the office.

 School representatives will make all decisions regarding the trips.
 Rooming assignments on overnight trips will be made by the director/teachers.
 A policy regarding overnight trips has been adopted and is available in the office.
 All chaperones on overnight trips must have completed a background check.